Polruan: Maritime links

 Polruan is one of a now increasing number of Cornish places to use lookouts to help marine craft in distress.
 Many lookout towers were demolished in the 1980s to save costs.
-Now, thanks to the National Coastwatch Institution (NCI), a voluntary charity, many of the surviving old coastguard lookouts and towers are being re-manned by qualified volunteers.
+Now, through the National Coastwatch Institution (NCI), a voluntary charity, many of the surviving old coastguard lookouts and towers are being re-staffed by qualified volunteers.
 The Old Coastguard Lookout at Polruan was among the first to be re-commissioned in this way.
-(The current HM Coastguard headquarters for cliff rescue, including the equipment store, is on St Saviour's Hill adjacent to the NCI Station, above the main village carpark.
+(The current His Majesty's Coastguard headquarters for cliff rescue, including the equipment store, is on St Saviour's Hill adjacent to the NCI Station, above the main village carpark.
 Exercises of the HM Coastguard continue.)
 The current Polruan NCI Station overlooks the Fowey estuary and also St Austell Bay beyond the village.
 It was constructed in the nineteenth century.

 People

-Calvin Dean, the actor from the film Tormented grew up in Polruan.
-Daphne du Maurier once stayed in the village and based her first novel, The Loving Spirit on the Slade family of shipbuilders and mariners.
+Calvin Dean, the actor from the film Tormented, grew up in Polruan.
+Daphne du Maurier once stayed in the village and based her first novel, The Loving Spirit, on the Slade family of shipbuilders and mariners.
 Peter Skellern, the singer was resident in the village.
 Actor Patrick Malahide, who amongst other roles, played Inspector Chisholm in the popular television series Minder is also another Polruan resident.

-The well known illustrator Mabel Lucie Attwell also lived in the village - see; as did the absurdist English playwright N. F. Simpson.

-Raynor Winn the author of the Sunday Times best seller The Salt Path used to reside in Polruan, which also features heavily as the mid and end point of her 630 mile walk.
+The illustrator Mabel Lucie Attwell lived in the village, as did the absurdist English playwright Norman F. Simpson.
+Raynor Winn, the author of The Salt Path, used to live in Polruan, which is the mid- and end-point of the 630-mile walk described in the book.